 While patterned after the classic English singleshot cartridges of yesteryear, the .375 Renner is a brand new design and is based upon the .45-90 Winchester case.
 The .45-90 case is simply necked down within an appropriately shortened .375 H&H sizing die.
 It’s that simple.
 The result is an amazingly flexible cartridge capable of taking anything from marmots to moose and it will do it all with less stress than produced by the big .375 magnums.

 Although the .375 Renner is a wildcat cartridge, it’s simple to make and load and even the novice hand loader will master it quickly.
-Yet, it offers new horizons of ballistic exploration for the most advanced hand loader - and we haven't even started exploring the potential of blackpowder in this case.
+Yet, it offers new horizons of ballistic exploration for the most advanced hand loader - and we haven't even started exploring its potential as a long-range blackpowder cartridge.

 Many safety-conscious hunters don't load their rifle until they have actually spotted the game.
 Others will open the action in the field to be sure the chamber is loaded before taking the shot.
 To open the action of the No.1 at that point will blast a loud, distinctive, and strange sound into the surrounding environment that will alert every creature well into the next zip code of your presence.
 And, if that wasn’t enough to spook them, that second loud, metallic SNAP! - when you close the action - surely will.